Loader

 Client Image

-Mobina received her B.Sc. in electrical engineering - communications from the University of Zanjan, Zanjan, Iran.
-Her project focused on designing and implementing a weather station and sending data to the operator with RF signals.
+Mobina received her B.Sc. in electrical engineering—communications from the University of Zanjan, Zanjan, Iran.
+Her undergraduate project focused on designing and implementing a weather station and transmitting data using RF signals.
 She is currently a M.Sc. student in mechatronics engineering at K. N. Toosi University of Technology, Tehran, Iran.
-Her research is mainly devoted to optimal asset management and tracking in hospital environments.
-She is interested in the Internet of Things, mechatronics and biomechatronic systems, and non-invasive brain stimulation.
+As a member of the Biomechatronics Laboratory, her work integrates pose estimation, eye-tracking, and behavioral data to investigate spatial navigation and memory processes.
+She is passionate about incorporating technologies into human-centered systems to bridge the gap between mechatronics engineering and cognitive science and provide deeper insights into human cognition.

 Client Image